 Do you still check every day for newly published houses in your area?
-Or looking for that bargain?
+Or are you looking for a bargain?

-By tracking real estate websites, you could get all this curated information on time and without manual daily searches.
-What's more, you could track price history per feature or neighborhood by storing this information, giving you invaluable insights.
+Tracking real estate websites allows you to get all this curated information on time and without manual daily searches.
+Moreover, you could track price history per feature or neighborhood by storing this information, giving you invaluable insights.

 But no need to stop there either.
-Comparing that history to all new properties, you could detect the most cost-effective ones.
-Or check that some competitor is selling cheaper in a particular block.
+You could detect the most cost-effective ones by comparing that history to all new properties, Or check that some competitor is selling cheaper in a particular block.

 Collect massive amounts of data, either text or images, by scraping topic-related websites.
 That information might come from scientific papers, newspapers, or social media, whatever fills your needs.

-You could scale these results to thousands of labeled images from many different sources.
+You could scale these results to thousands of labeled images from various sources.
 But advantages can go even further: a continuous stream of knowledge by recurrently doing this data extraction.
-Say, visit several nature magazines every week to extract all these pictures and add them to your collection.
+Say, visit several nature magazines weekly to extract all these pictures and add them to your collection.

-Related to the previous point, you could monitor your brand or competitors and use sentiment analysis to get what the market is saying about you or them.
+Related to the previous point, you could monitor your brand or competitors and use sentiment analysis to get what the market says about you or them.

-Internally, this might get you complaints that are not reaching Customer Support.
+Internally, this might get you complaints that aren't reaching Customer Support.
 Many people complain on Twitter but don't reach out to you, thus denying you the opportunity to solve their problem and prevent it from happening again.

 An important marketing and branding asset nowadays, influencers are getting more attention than ever.
-Whether you are a brand or an agency, knowing who to contact is crucial.
+Knowing who to contact is crucial, whether you're a brand or an agency.

-Of course, you cannot track thousands of them, and that's where web scraping comes into play.
+Of course, you can't track thousands of them, and that's where web scraping comes into play.
 Getting and storing all that information in an organized way is essential.
-Then take the best business decision based on the available evidence.
+Then make the best business decision based on the available evidence.

 Pricing is always complicated.
-Even more when it is dynamic, and your competition is doing the same.
+Even more when it's dynamic, and your competition is doing the same.
 Then add thousands of items to the mix.
 There is only one outcome: madness.